-- 1. To invite Members to consider an application for a review of the premise licence submitted by Durham Constabulary based on the grounds of the prevention of crime and disorder. - 2.
+To invite Members to consider an application for a review of the Premises Licence submitted by the Home Office (Immigration Enforcement) based on the grounds that it undermines the prevention of crime and disorder objective.

 Members are requested to consider any appropriate action, which may include the revocation of the licence.